Bill Shankly: Retirement from Liverpool

-Shankly soon regretted his decision and tried to continue his involvement with the club, mainly by turning up for team training at Melwood.
+On his decision to retire, Shankly: "It was the most difficult thing in the world, when I went to tell the chairman.
+It was like walking to the electric chair."
+On the same day of his retirement, Ray Kennedy signed for a club record £200,000, with Shankly, who had admired Kennedy for years, stating "maybe it will be said that one of the last things I did at this club was to sign a great new player".
+Shankly soon regretted his decision to retire and tried to continue his involvement with the club, mainly by turning up for team training at Melwood.
 He said he still wanted the involvement as the club had become his life.
 He soon stopped going to Melwood because he felt there was some resentment and people were asking what he was doing there.
 He still attended matches, but sat in the stand away from the directors and staff.
 He was especially annoyed that Liverpool did not invite him to attend away matches as the club's guest.
-When, finally, he was invited to travel with them to the away leg of the 1976 UEFA Cup Final in Bruges, he was accommodated in a separate hotel and said he found that insulting.
+When, finally, he was invited to travel with them to the away leg of the 1976 UEFA Cup final in Bruges, he was accommodated in a separate hotel and said he found that insulting.
 Shankly contrasted Liverpool's attitude with what he encountered at other clubs, including Liverpool's great rivals Everton and Manchester United, where he was received warmly.
 He recalled Manchester United manager Tommy Docherty's comment to a Liverpool director that he (Shankly) was welcome at Old Trafford.
 About Everton, once his greatest rivals, he wrote that he had been received more warmly by Everton than by Liverpool.
 He said it was a scandal that he needed to say that about the club he had helped to build.